pfgithub/plcngine/notes.md

   chunk
 - the server makes sure everyone has the same operations base in the chunk. the client acknowledges which operations it has received.

+also operations can be extremely simple because we're not doing text